Shinrin-kōen Station (Saitama): Lines

 Shinrin-kōen Station is served by the Tōbu Tōjō Line from Ikebukuro in Tokyo.
 Located between Higashi-Matsuyama and Tsukinowa, it is 52.6 km from the Ikebukuro terminus.

 All services, (TJ Liner, Kawagoe Limited Express, Rapid Express, Rapid, Express, Semi-Express and Local) stop at this station.
-During the daytime, the station is served by eight trains per hour in each direction.
+During the daytime, the station is served by six trains per hour in each direction.

 Station layout

 The station consists of two island platforms serving four tracks, with the station building located above the platforms.

 Platforms

 Facilities and accessibility

 Toilet facilities are located on both platforms.
 Escalator (up only) and lift access is provided to and from the platforms.

-Adjacent stations

 History

 The station opened on 1 March 1971.

 From 17 March 2012, station numbering was introduced on the Tōbu Tōjō Line, with Shinrin-kōen Station becoming "TJ-30".

+Through running to and from Shin-Yokohama and Shōnandai via the Tōkyū Shin-yokohama Line, Sōtetsu Shin-yokohama Line, Sōtetsu Main Line, and Sōtetsu Izumino Line commenced on 18 March 2023.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 14,284 passengers daily.